josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 Unlike providers of the modules loaded at launch, providers of lazy-loaded modules are *module-scoped*.

 When the Angular router lazy-loads a module, it creates a new execution context.
-That [context has its own injector](guide/ngmodule-faq#q-why-child-injector "Why Angular creates a child injector"), which is a direct child of the application injector.
+That [context has an associated injector](guide/ngmodule-faq#q-why-child-injector "Why Angular creates a child injector"), which is a direct child of the application injector.

-The router adds the lazy module's providers and the providers of its imported NgModules to this child injector.
+The router adds the providers of the lazy module and the providers of the associated imported NgModules to this child injector.

 These providers are insulated from changes to application providers with the same lookup token.
 When the router creates a component within the lazy-loaded context,